 No one will find out?

-The police and the insurances have already become aware of the pedelec conversion issue some time ago.
-“Those who perform a conversion, should be aware of meeting policemen quite soon who are familiar with the issue,” states Roland Huhn, the legal expert of the German cycle association (ADFC).
-According to him, policemen are being trained in recognising illegal conversion kits.
+The police and the insurances have already become aware of the pedelec tuning issue some time ago.
+“Those who perform tuning, should be aware of meeting policemen quite soon who are familiar with the issue,” states Roland Huhn, the legal expert of the German cycle association (ADFC).
+According to him, policemen are being trained in recognising illegal tuning kits.
 In addition, the legal expert refers to the possibilities of the police, such as roller dynamometers to determine maximum speeds as well as the option to seize vehicles in the event of doubt and to have them inspected by an expert.
-The motivation is much higher for insurers who have best chances to reveal conversion.
+The motivation is much higher for insurers who have best chances to reveal tuning.
 Because what is better in the case of an accident with a pedelec than to inspect the vehicle first of all before compensating for a damage.
 “In the case of an accident, with or without fault on the part of the insured, the insurance can insist on the inspection of the pedelec,” explains the expert witness Dirk Zedler whose company is meanwhile dealing a lot with such cases.
 “The e-bike did not only enhance bicycle mobility, but also initiated a wave of disputes before the courts.
 Our order volume in this respect increased considerably.”
 In this connection he warns potential tinkerers of the consequences: “In the course of an examination an expert witness is in a position to find out quite quickly, whether the maximum speed was manipulated.
 “Technical devices, such as dongles, were regularly dismounted by the owners prior to inspection, but they would forget that there were various system parameters indicating quite easily any manipulation from outside.
 “The data are stored by the electronics comparable to that of a tachograph.
 The registered average speed is a sufficient indicator already to find out whether there is any foul play going on.
-This is how conversions can be revealed quite fast and without doubt.”
+This is how tuning can be revealed quite fast and without doubt.”

 High risks of accident due to material